FIFA to use new high-tech for offside calls at World Cup

 FIFA said Friday it is ready to launch semi-automated offside technology (SAOT) that uses multiple cameras to track player movements plus a sensor in the ball — and will quickly show 3D images on stadium screens at the tournament to help fans understand the referee’s call.

-It’s the third World Cup in a row that FIFA has introduced new technology to help refereers.
+It’s the third World Cup in a row that sees FIFA introduce new technology to help referees.

 Goal-line technology was ready for the 2014 tournament in Brazil after a notorious refereeing error in 2010.
 In 2018, video review to help referees judge game-changing incidents was rolled out in Russia.